Chicong00/Case-study-3-Solutions/README.md

 |4|2021|20|24|-16.67%|

 ### 2. What key metrics would you recommend Foodie-Fi management to track over time to assess performance of their overall business?

+- **Customer growth**: how many customers increase by monthly ?
+What does the ratio look like?
+- **Conversion rate**: how many customers continue to use after free trial?
+What does the ratio look like?
+- **Churn rate**: How many customers cancel the subscription by monthly?
+What does the ratio look like?

 ### 3. What are some key customer journeys or experiences that you would analyse further to improve customer retention?

+- Customers who cancelled the subscription
+- Customers who upgraded the subscription
+	- From basic monthly to pro monthly
+	- From basic monthly to pro annual

 ### 4. If the Foodie-Fi team were to create an exit survey shown to customers who wish to cancel their subscription, what questions would you include in the survey?

+- Why do you want to cancel subscription?
+What is the primary reason ?
+	- Price
+	- Content
+	- Techinical issues
+	- Customer support
+	- Found an alternative
+	- Others (specify)
+- On a 5-point scale, how would you rate your experience?
+- On a 5-point scale, how would you rate the price?
+- Is there anything you want us to change ?
+	- Content (quality and quantity)
+	- Video duration (longer or shorter)
+	- Price
+	- Others (specify)

 ### 5. What business levers could the Foodie-Fi team use to reduce the customer churn rate?
 How would you validate the effectiveness of your ideas?

+- Adjust based on the main reasons leading to the cancellation:
+	- Price: more promotions, more discount seasons, more unique content for memberships
+	- Service quality: work with the relevant department to fix the issue, improve service quality
+	- Found an alternative: do some competitor analysis to see their competitive advantages over us.
+If necessary, try the product for better experience and evaluation.
+- To validate the effectiveness:
+	- Churn rate
+	- Conversion rate

 </details>
 </details>